Guide to Keyword Strategies & Search Intent

 If you do a quick search for pizza, which if you are interested, is my absolute favorite food, you will see that it returns the map pack.

-So you know that the search is at least partially treated as local.
+So you know that the search is at least partially treated as local and would require a local SEO strategy.
 The reason I say that it is partially, is because the Google map pack isn’t the entire Google search.
+A good example of this is our Orange County SEO page that gives our website a focus in Orange County.

 There is information below the Map Pack that you have to verify.